“It’s the relationship that heals, the relationship that heals, the relationship that heals—my professional rosary.”

 The power of relationship – one in which there’s full trust and no ‘personal’ judgment, and in which there’s a deep understanding of problems – is in itself fundamentally therapeutic.
 It’s a state of consistently relating your life experience with another.
 It’s a genuine human bond based in familiarity, shared awareness, and care.

 To be clear, therapy is absolutely necessary for a lot of people.
 There are certainly elements beyond the trusting relationship that are attributable to healing.
 But the genuine establishment and development of a constructive relationship is what often serves as the ultimate healer.
+Moreover, the sense of relationship is the primary healer, the sense that one is being related to — the sense of being felt and understood and validated with consistent attention.

 Another Dr. Yalom quote from Love’s Executioner: